GBelloS/easybank-challenge/README.md

 We can note that combined with it, the section.container is also flexed and there is space around the .image and the .text containers that gets smaller when the viewport is reduced.
 My goal with it all was to make the background of the cellphones picture centered with it when the viewport is big, but sticked to the left (as in the [proposed design](design/desktop-design.jpg)) when it is small, with a nice dynamic responsiveness.

-Obs.: The reason why I use another div (the div.container) to flex the image with the span tag and not the .image is that the image should be absolute positioned so the height of the section.container wasn't influenced by its size and its vertical leftovers were in front of the section below (the one with the "Why choose Easybank?" header).
+Obs.: The reason why I used another div (the div.container) to flex the image with the span tag and not the .image was that the image should be absolute positioned so the height of the section.container wasn't influenced by its size and its vertical leftovers were in front of the section below (the one with the "Why choose Easybank?" header).

 ### Continued development
 <!-- ### Next steps -->